AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/constant-reindexing-with-cron-job-indexer-reindex-all-invalid.md

 When the core Adobe Commerce importer is run (manually or by CRON) then a set of plugins across multiple core modules are executed to determine what indexes should be invalidated.

-The issue occurs when the **[!UICONTROL Category Permissions]** module is enabled in the Commerce Admin, if this is true then the module’s plugin always invalidates the Product & Category indexes (and linked indexes) when an import is executed.
+The issue occurs when the **[!UICONTROL Category Permissions]** module is enabled in the Commerce Admin.
+If this is true then the module’s plugin always invalidates the Product & Category indexes (and linked indexes) when an import is executed.
 If the standard import types are examined then they all affect **[!UICONTROL Category Permissions]**.
 Invalidation is expected.

 In addition, when a site has B2B modules enabled if **[!UICONTROL Shared Catalog]** is activated it turns on and locks **[!UICONTROL Category Permissions]**.
 Turning off **[!UICONTROL Shared Catalog]** will unlock **[!UICONTROL Category Permissions]** but not switch it off.